Prof9/PixelPet/README.md

 The `--x`, `--y`, `--width` and `--height` options can be used to process only a portion of the workbench bitmap.
 The workbench bitmap will not be changed, but it will be processed as if it was cropped using the given parameters, and the first tile begins in the top left corner of the cropped bitmap.
 By default, the entire workbench bitmap is processed.

 The `--tile-size` option specifies the size of each tile in pixels.
 If this option is omitted, then tile size of the current workbench tileset is used.
-Note: `--tile-size 1 1` is equivalent to equivalent to treating the entire bitmap as a single "tile".
+As a special case, when a width and/or height of 0 is specified for `--tile-size`, it will use the width and/or height of the entire workbench bitmap, so e.g. `--tile-size 0 0` will treat the entire bitmap as a single "tile".

 **Example usage:**
 ```